New analytical model of static black hole with a dark matter halo and parametric constraints through quasiperiodic oscillations: Introduction

-In this letter, we derive a new Schwarzschild-like BH solution immersed in a DM halo characterized by a Dehnen-type density profile $(1, 4, 2)$.
-To accomplish this, we adopt the method developed in~\cite{Matos05,Xu18JCAP}.
+In this paper, we derive a new Schwarzschild-like BH solution immersed in a DM halo characterized by a Dehnen-type density profile $(1, 4, 2)$.
+To accomplish this, we adopt the method developed in~\cite{Matos05,Xu18JCAP,Al-Badawi25JCAP}.
 We first analyze the spacetime curvature invariants and subsequently investigate the associated energy conditions.
-Finally, we explore the influence of the DM profile on timelike particle geodesics, providing deeper insights into how the DM halo affects particle geodesics.
+Finally, we investigate the impact of the DM profile on timelike particle geodesics, offering deeper insights into how the DM halo influences particle geodesics.

-The structure of this letter is organized as follows: In Sec.~\ref{Sec:II}, we present a new Schwarzschild-like BH solution surrounded by a DM halo with a Dehnen-type density profile $(1, 4, 2)$.
+The structure of this paper is organized as follows: In Sec.~\ref{Sec:II}, we present a new Schwarzschild-like BH solution surrounded by a DM halo with a Dehnen-type density profile.
 In Sec.~\ref{Sec:III}, we investigate the spacetime curvature invariants and analyze the corresponding energy conditions.
+In Sec.~\ref{Sec:IV}, we study the timelike particle geodesics near the black hole, focusing on the influence of the Dehnen-type DM halo with density profile $(1, 4, 2)$.
+Also, In Section \ref{Sec.V}, we use a statistical method (MCMC) on QPO data from three microquasars to determine the best-fit parameters for a rotating BH and its surrounding DM halo.
 Finally, we summarize our findings and conclusions in Sec.~\ref{Sec:conclusion}.